nishain-de-silva/JSONPaper/README.md

 > The library does `not` handle or validate incorrect `JSON` format in preference for performance.
 Please make sure to handle and validate JSON in such cases or otherwise would give you incorrect or unexpected any(s).
 JSON content must be decodable in `UTF` format (Best tested in `UTF-8` format).
 ## Initializing

-There are a handful of ways to initialize JSONStore.
+There are a handful of ways to initialize JSONPaper.
 You can initialize by `string` or from the `Data` instance.
-Initializing from `Data` is a bit trickier as JSONStore does not use `Foundation` so it cannot resolve the `Data` type.
+Initializing from `Data` is a bit trickier as JSONPaper does not use `Foundation` so it cannot resolve the `Data` type.
 Hence you have to provide the `UnsafeRawBufferPointer` instance instead.
 You can also provide a function that requires map callback (eg: `Data.withUnsafeBytes` as constructor parameter _(see [withUnsafeBytes](https://developer.apple.com/documentation/swift/array/withunsafebytes(_:)) to learn about such callbacks)_.

 ```swift
 // with string ...